Not Amount But Attitude

 October 12 | Mark 12:43-44

-“And calling His disciples He said to them, “Truly I say to you: this poor widow put more than all those who are contributing to the offering box, for they all contributed their abundance, but she out of her lack put in everything she had, the entirety of her livelihood.””
+“And calling His disciples, He said to them, “Truly I say to you: this poor widow put more than all those who are contributing to the offering box, for they all contributed their abundance, but she out of her lack put in everything she had, the entirety of her livelihood.””
 (Mark 12:43–44)

 Many people question percentages of how much to give in church.
-People question me about the tithe from time to time.
-But I have found the amount is not as important as the attitude of our hearts.
+People ask me about tithing sometimes.
+The amount is not as important as the attitude of our hearts.
+Instead of asking how much to contribute, ask yourself how much you can trust God to provide for you.

-Some people put in really impressive large sums of money.
-But Jesus knew they were given a small sum out of their wealth.
+Jesus watched how much people were giving in the offering at the Temple.
+Some people put in impressive large sums of money.
+But Jesus knew they gave a small sum out of their wealth.
 God isn’t impressed with giving a meager amount to Him out of His abundant blessings.

 Jesus knew the wealth from which the rich gave meager amounts.
 He knew the poverty from which the widow gave.
 To everyone else her offering looks like nothing.
-But Jesus knew she gave everything.
+Jesus knew she gave everything.
 She trusted in God’s provision instead of her own.

 Action Step: Financial giving to God shows the level of your faith in His provision.
 Use this as your principal forgiving instead of a number.
 Ask the Spirit what to give.